 The Gray Isles: Prologue

 Cloaked in ash gray, she emerged onto the outcropping at the edge of the field.
 A maelstrom of invisible shadows surrounded her.
 Near the edge of the cliff, three standing stones stood with the patience of an age.
-The woman approached the stones as she did each evening, moved gracefully widdershins, and then faced north.
+The woman approached the stones as she did each evening, stepped gracefully widdershins, and then faced north.

 The waters beyond the cliff’s edge swirled into a rough band, as if agitated by a strong rip current or a shoal of large, air-breathing creatures.